nzeal/all_about-_py_base/README.md

 # all_about-_py_base
-# As a note  I am cover following things in this repository
+# This will cover following topics (just as a note)
 # Essential of Python---fundamentals
   !- Data types
   !- List